tuvo1106/aws-primer/certified_solutions_architect.md

 - You can have up to 5 replicas of a database.
 - Each Read Replica will have its own DNS Endpoint.
 - You can Multi-AZ replicas, replicas in other regions, or even replicas or other Read Replicas.
-- Replicas can be promoted to their own datbase, but this breaks replication.
+- Replicas can be promoted to their own database, but this breaks replication.
 - No automatic failover if primary copy fails; you must manually update URLs to point at copy.

 ---